hasancafarov/Covid-19-best-API/README.md

 { "confirmed": 418678, "deaths": 18625 }
 ```

+## Data

+The data comes from the [2019 Novel Coronavirus (nCoV) Data Repository, provided
+by JHU CCSE](https://github.com/CSSEGISandData/2019-nCoV).
+It is
+programmatically retrieved, re-formatted and stored in the server for every 10 minutes.

 ## Prerequisites

 You will need the following things properly installed on your computer.